jonathan-fielding/developer.management/_authors/jonathan-fielding.md

 ---
 title: Jonathan Fielding
-layout: post
+layout: author
-permalink: /authors/jonathan-fielding/
+description: Jonathan is a web developer working at Beamly in London
 ---

-Jonathan is awesome